 Southeast Wine Collective

-Southeast Wine Collective houses nine urban wineries in one chic space just off S.E.
+Southeast Wine Collective houses twelve urban wineries in one chic space just off S.E.
 Division Street, one of the city’s hottest dining destinations.
 The intimate tasting bar offers a long list of artisan wines by the taste, glass, flight, tap pour and bottle, as well as a tasty assortment of small bites and salads.
 With your appetite whetted, stroll down the block to Pok Pok, Salt & Straw or Ava Gene’s, three of the city’s nationally celebrated eateries.

 Sokol Blosser Winery